rootstrap/ml-training/README.md

 Here are mentioned the most common python libraries for data science.
 - Pandas: provides easy-to-use data structures and data analysis tools
 - Numpy: it is used mostly for N-dimensional arrays and algebra functions
+- SciPy: implements computations and optimization using NumPy’s functionality
 - Skit-learn: simple tools for predictive analytics and modeling
 - Tensorflow:  modeling and deployment of ML algorithms
-- Nltk: tool for text processing.
+- Nltk: tool for text processing
+- Pytorch: o machine learning library used for developing and training neural network

 *Pandas data structures*
 - DataFrame: 2-dimensional structure which can reference by column or row.